 An Allergy, Asthma, Sinus Sufferer’s Survival Guide to Remodeling

-Just in case you are in any doubt, remodeling is extra stressful for allergy, asthma, and sinusitis and MCS sufferers.
-Not only do we have to deal with the inconvenience of rooms of furniture under dustsheets, contractors who are running over time and budget, contractors ignoring our instructions or the specifications but the process is designed for most of us to make us physically sick.
-Children, the elderly and the rest of us with compromised immune systems are especially vulnerable.
-Three years ago ,this author, a remodeling veteran decided it was easier on her health to move house Together with great deal of patience, fortitude and a number of products to be found in our online shopping you can save your health.
-Here are some survival tips to reduce the stress and preserve your health.
+Just in case you are in any doubt, remodeling is extra stressful for allergy, asthma, sinusitis, and MCS sufferers.
+Not only do they have to deal with the inconvenience of rooms of furniture under dustsheets, but the process can make sufferers physically sick.
+Children, the elderly and others with compromised immune systems are especially vulnerable.

 - Spend as much time out of the house as possible.
 This means schedule your remodeling for the summer months.

-- If you are a ‘stay at home Mom’ – find activities out of the house.
+- If you are a ‘stay at home parent’ – find activities out of the house.
 Breathing in all that dust and toxic fumes makes you sick.

 - If you have an asthmatic or allergic child, schedule them with lots of after school activities.

 - The bedrooms are the most important rooms in the house.
 We spend 8 hours a day in there.
 If they are not being remodeled – have your contractors tape up the doors each day to prevent dust from entering the rooms.